devsxweb/snapchat-report-app/README.md

 developer:  https://t.me/snapchatreport

 # USAGE
-- there is the windows os version and mac os version
+- there is the windows version and mac os version

 for further guide: